-The ACT (originally an abbreviation of American College Testing) college readiness assessment is a standardized test for high school achievement and college admissions in the United States which includes four sections: science, math, reading, and an optional writing component.
+The ACT (originally an abbreviation of American College Testing) college readiness assessment is a standardized test for high school achievement and college admissions in the United States which includes three sections: English, math, reading, as well as two optional areas of science and writing.
 Most colleges will accept a student's ACT scores as part of the admissions evaluation.